PolinaPavlovich/CONCLUS/README.md

 CONCLUS was developed by Polina Pavlovich and Konstantin Chuckreev in the laboratory of Christophe Lancrin in the European Molecular Biology Laboratory, EMBL Rome.

-The vignette (link), an example R script (link) with all input and output files are available in the GitHub folder.
+The vignette (link), an example R script (link) with all input files are available in the GitHub folder.

-If you have any questions, please contact Polina Pavlovich by pavlovich@phystech.edu.
+If you have any questions about the tool or suggestions, please contact Polina Pavlovich by *pavlovich@phystech.edu*.

-Authors contribution:
+## Authors contribution:

 Polina Pavlovich: development of a concept, writing the algorithm, refining the coding style, writing documentation Konstantin Chuckreev: creating a frame of a user-friendly tool, selecting the coding style